-Up to three (3) CHILE Plus staff will present at appropriate in-state meetings (e.g., Native American Child and Family Conference, New Mexico Association for the Education of Young Children, New Mexico Head Start Association Annual Meeting, New Mexico Academy of Nutrition and Dietetics Annual Conference, New Mexico Public Health Association Annual Conference).
-A waived registration fee is expected, as CHILE Plus will be presenting.
-Mileage will be reimbursed at \$0.58 per mile.
-If meals not provided at conference, per diem will be provided per UNM policy if meeting location exceeds 20 miles from the UNM PRC office in Albuquerque and travel day exceeds 12 hours.
+Up to three (3) CHILE Plus staff will present at appropriate in-state meetings (e.g. Native American Child and Family Conference, New Mexico Association for the Education of Young Children, New Mexico Head Start Association Annual Meeting, New Mexico Academy of Nutrition and Dietetics Annual Conference, New Mexico Public Health Association Annual Conference).
+We anticipate a waived registration fee, as we will be presenting.
+Mileage will be reimbursed at \$0.88 per mile.
+If meals not provided at conference, per diem will be provided per UNM policy, if meeting location exceeds 20 miles from the UNM PRC office in Albuquerque and travel day exceeds 12 hours.
 Meetings in Albuquerque are preferred.